 If you’d like to learn more in-depth about what you can expect with 5-string basses, check out my article on their pros and cons.

 Though, in my opinion, the benefits vastly outweigh the drawbacks they can have, especially since many of the disadvantages are something that bassists can overcome or get used to rather quickly.
+Aside from the most important feature it can bring to the table, being the additional string and its notes, I don’t think they’re drastically different than 4-string basses, and it’s not really unusual for beginners to start out with a 5-string bass.

 Finding a bass that fits your budget can take a lot of consideration, but hopefully, you find something that suits you out of these 5-string basses under $500.
 There is something here for players of all skill levels, and more than likely, there’s something that catches your eye here, but if these specific ones aren’t exactly what you’re looking for, I have no doubt that these will at least give you some good ideas and lead you in the right direction to finding the best 5-string bass for you.